AstroDogeDX/Astro_CVR_Mods/README.md

 > ---
 > ⚠️ **Notice!**
 >
-> This mod's developer(s) and the mod itself, along with the respective mod loaders, have no affiliation with ABI!
+> This mod's developer(s) and the mods themselves, along with the respective mod loaders, have no affiliation with ABI!
 >
 > ---